VladimirLogachev/good-news/README.md

 ## Technical Decisions / Assumptions

 - During saving articles are duplicated (but not cloned - same objects...) from one Dictionary to another, so that user can view saved items after reloading, even if they were on 50-th page of API.
+- Null-able properties in Api response should be declared as null-able, but filtered out or reset after validation for the sake of consistency.